-You might even see graceful manta rays and a white tip reef shark (don’t worry, they won’t bother you).
+You might even see graceful manta rays and white-tip reef sharks (don’t worry, they won’t bother you).
 Molokini’s crescent-shaped rim poking up above water is a seabird sanctuary; underwater, it’s a marine conservation area protecting over 250 marine species.
 The waters are usually crystal clear too.

 Catamaran snorkeling tours provide noodles and flotation devices, so you feel comfortable in the water.

-“Turtle Town,” where Hawaiian green sea turtles congregate, and Olawalu Reef are also popular places to snorkel on Maui.
+“Turtle Town,” where Hawaiian green sea turtles congregate, and Olawalu Reef are also popular places to snorkel in Maui.

 On Oahu, Hanauma Bay Nature Preserve is a beautiful snorkeling cove with a white sand beach and fish galore.
 Watch a short video first at its Marine Education Center, then snorkel to your heart’s content.
 You can rent gear there.

-Shaking your towel out on a beach might not count among a true definition of “Hawaii water adventures.”
+Shaking your towel out on a beach to lie down on it might not count among a true definition of “Hawaii water sports.”
 But swimming definitely counts!

 And swimming and beaching go hand in hand, right?

-Hawaii boasts dozens of enticing beaches, but some standouts always make the “best beaches” lists.
+Hawaii boasts dozens of enticing beaches, but some standouts always make the lists of the best beaches in Hawaii.

 Lanikai Beach near Kailua on Oahu gets raves for its soft sand, calm clear water (ideal for kids) and swaying palm trees.